 Very often, as grandparents get older, they're more willing to talk about what happened to them.
 Parents should realize it's more powerful if the grandchildren ask; they're less likely to get turned down.
 I would also encourage giving the grandparents a notebook or something they can fill out, when they choose.
+There's actually a family who came up with sample notebooks called GrandStories.
 Unlike emails and even video, written material is something that people tend to hold on to.